billhails/SabakiThemes/yunzi/README.md

 for [Sabaki](http://sabaki.yichuanshen.de/).
 Rendered in [Blender](https://www.blender.org/).

 I've used a single consistent HDRI lighting setup for all the components so they should fit together well.
-I could include the `.blend` files if anyone asks but for most people they're unneccessary.

 ![Screenshot](YunziScreenshot.png)